winnielinn/ecommerce-website/README.md

 * Login via Facebook or Google, or locally.

+* Reset password when forgetting password.

 Browse products

 * Browse all agricultural products, based on categories or pages.

+* Search specific products by using search bar.

 Edit Personal Settings 🔐 (Logged-in ONLY)